Surgeon Jobs Australia

 Regional and Rural Surgical Services

-The most pressing surgical workforce shortfalls in Australia are in regional and rural areas.
-General surgeons and orthopaedic surgeons in particular are chronically undersupplied in regional centres, with many communities dependent on visiting surgeons for basic elective and emergency surgical care.
-Permanent regional positions offer excellent remuneration, a high surgical volume, and the professional satisfaction of providing a service that communities genuinely cannot do without.
+General surgeons and orthopaedic surgeons are chronically undersupplied across regional Australia.
+Many communities currently depend on visiting surgeons for basic elective and emergency care.
+Permanent regional roles offer high procedural volume, excellent remuneration, and the satisfaction of providing a service that communities simply cannot function without.

 Orthopaedic Surgery